BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 After Prometheus, we later isolated Victoria Metrics and Grafana Loki on their own ASGs.
 We’re also isolating “admin” tools, like CoreDNS, cluster-autoscaler, HAProxy Ingress Controller, on dedicated “admin nodes” group.
-That way, admin tools can’t mess with developers pods and vice versa.
+That way, admin tools can’t mess with applications pods and vice versa.

-![Nodes separations on groups](/images/posts/2020-12-08-three-years-running-kubernetes/dedicated_admin_nodes.png) Our developers can only deploy on Worker nodes.
+![Nodes separations on groups](/images/posts/2020-12-08-three-years-running-kubernetes/dedicated_admin_nodes.png) Developers only deploy to Worker nodes.
 An application’s pods can only be scheduled on 4 ASGs, including 2 on-demand backups.

-Those admin nodes are on-demand.
+Our admin nodes are on-demand.
 Having an ASG of few nodes all Spot is a risk we didn’t want to take regarding the criticality of those pods.

 ### QOS Guaranteed Daemonsets

-All our Daemonsets have Requests and Limits set at the same value.
+All our Daemonsets have `Requests` and `Limits` set at the same value.
 We’ve found out that a lot of Daemonsets don’t define those values by default.
 Enforcing QOS Guaranteed Daemonsets:

-* ensures our daemonsets are Requesting all the resources they need, which is also important for the k8s scheduler to be more effective,
+* ensures our daemonsets request all the resources they need, which is also important for the k8s scheduler to be more effective
-* daemonsets bad behaviours can be contained through `Limits`, and will not mess up with pods,
+* daemonsets bad behaviours can be contained through `Limits`, and will not mess up with pods
-* it’s a good indicator of the overhead we add on each node and helps us choose our EC2 instance types better (E.g: 2x.large instances are too small),
+* it’s a good indicator of the overhead we add on each node and helps us choose our EC2 instance types better (E.g: 2x.large instances are too small)
-* it’s a reminder that a server with 16 CPUs has in fact only 80% of them usable by developer pods.
+* it’s a reminder that a server with 16 CPUs has in fact only 80% of them usable by application pods

 ## Scalability